smokephisticated/smokephisticated/pages/bongs/bongs.md

 * An acrylic build (providing durability and light weight)

-* Removable metal downtube and bowl for durability convienient cleaning.
+* Removable metal downtube and bowl for durability and convienient cleaning.

 * Carb hole towards the side for easy clearing of the chamber.

-* Included rubber carb stopper for air-tight pulls while torching your sweet supply.
+* Included rubber carb stopper for air-tight pulls while torching your supply.

-Make sure to fill the body with water until it reaches where the bulged lines intersect.
-This will provide the best pulls.
+Make sure to fill your chamber with water until the liquid reaches where the bulged lines intersect on the body.
+This will help provide the best pulls.

-Oh and don't let the simplicity of this piece fool you; this bubble bong has a 5-star rating stemmed from over 160 reveiws on Grasscity.
+Oh and don't let the simplicity or price of this piece fool you - this bubble bong has a 5-star rating stemmed from over 160 reveiws on Grasscity.

 Please Note: The unique colors dipicted in the picture may not be the excact design you find in the mail.

-<h2 class="heading-center">A Quick Policy comparison:</h2>

-A few notable traits of DopeBoo's [shipping policy](https://www.dopeboo.com/pages/shipping-policy-at-dopeboo){:target="_blank"}: Dopeboo provides free domestic shipping and low-cost international shipping, descrete packaging, and hastle free returns.
-"Nowhere on the outside of your package will you see the words 'DopeBoo'"

-On the other hand, Grasscity's [shipping methods](http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated=https://support.grasscity.com/hc/en-us/articles/210533583-What-shipping-methods-are-available-){:target"_blank}, [discreet packaging article](http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated=https://support.grasscity.com/hc/en-us/articles/210533563-What-about-secure-and-discreet-packaging-and-billing-){:target="_blank"}, and[refund policy](http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated=https://support.grasscity.com/hc/en-us/articles/115002587452-Refund-Policy){:target="_blank"} state that free shipping requires a minimum of $50.00 after all discounts, coupons and store credits have been applied, all packaging is also dicreet, and refunds for unsatisfied customers won't be a problem.